liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/05-using-liferay-sync-desktop.markdown

 # Using Liferay Sync on Your Desktop [](id=using-liferay-sync-on-your-desktop)

 Liferay Sync synchronizes files between your Liferay sites and desktop devices.
 It lets you work with your files without using a browser.
-The client also ensures that the files are updated with the latest changes made by other users.
+The Sync clients also ensure that the files are updated with the latest changes made by other users.
 To use Liferay Sync in your desktop environment, you must install the Sync desktop client.
 It's currently available for Windows and Mac OS.
 The Sync client stores files locally so that they're always available, even when you're offline.
-Files are automatically synchronized upon your client's reconnection with your Liferay instance.
+Files are automatically synchronized upon your client's reconnection to your Liferay instance.

-On your desktop devices, Liferay Sync creates a new folder structure in which to synchronize files.
+On your desktop devices, Liferay Sync creates a new folder structure that it uses to synchronize files.
 You can treat the files the same as you do any ordinary file.
 Credentials, Sync folder location, and other options are configured in the client.
 Also, native desktop notification events inform you of what Sync is doing.
 The native menu and task bar integration keep Sync controls within easy reach.

 This guide walks you through setting up and using the Liferay Sync client on your desktop.
 Before proceeding, check with your Liferay instance or site